Reading a Balance Sheet

 How to Read Balance Sheet Assets?

-It includes all the things that the company owns or anything which satisfies 4 attributes which are-future, probable, economic, benefit will come under this head.
-It is further sub-divided into Current Assets and Long Term Assets.
+It includes all the things that the company owns or anything that satisfies four attributes: future, probable, economic, and the benefit that will come under this head.
+It is further subdivided into Current Assets and Long Term Assets.

 Current Assets

-Below are few of the items which generally come under this head:
+Below are a few of the items which generally come under this head:

-- Cash: It shows the cash balance of the company, be it the physical cash that they hold or the bank balance.
+- Cash: It shows the company's cash balance, be it the physical cash that they hold or the bank balance.

 - Marketable Securities: Marketable Securities include the short investments that the company has made.
-They can be in the form of bond investment or capital stock of other companies.
-These investments can come in handy when we don’t have sufficient capital because they have high liquidity and can convert into cash very easily.
+They can be in bond investment or capital stock other companies.
+These investments can come in handy when we don't have sufficient capital because they have high liquidity and can easily convert into cash.

-- Account Receivables: Accounts Receivables are nothing but credit sales which the company has made.
+- Account Receivables: Accounts Receivables are nothing but credit sales that the company has made.
 It is an asset because the company has made the sale but is yet to receive the money.

 - Inventory: Inventory is the stock of the company.

-- Prepaid expenses and accrued income: Sometimes, the business needs to incur certain prepaid expenses before they can receive any product.
+- Prepaid expenses and accrued income: Sometimes, the business needs to incur certain prepaid expenses before receiving any product.
 E.g., cash paid for advertisements.
-However, the benefit from it will accrue over a period of time.
+However, the benefit from it will accrue over some time.
 Similarly, we can have accrued income, which is income earned but not received.
-So we can recognize such income in the current fiscal year regardless of whether received or not.
+So we can recognize such income in the current fiscal year regardless of whether it is received or not.
 So it will be like accounts receivables, and we are assured of receiving our money in the future.

 Long Term Assets

-- Plant & Equipment: It shows all the machinery which the company owns to make its products.
-We also charge depreciation on it to reduce its value over a period of time.
+- Plant & Equipment: It shows all the machinery the company owns to make its products.
+We also charge depreciation on it to reduce its value over some time.
 Depreciation helps us show the true value of these assets in our business.

 How to Read Balance Sheet Liabilities?

-It includes the entire amount which the business owes to outsiders.
-Most of the businesses generally use leverage to increase their profit margin.
-Leverage is the use of debt to finance our business, thereby reducing the reliance on the owner’s fund to fund the day to day operations of the company.
+It includes the entire amount that the business owes to outsiders.
+Most businesses generally use leverage to increase their profit margin.
+Leverage is the use of debt to finance our business, thereby reducing the reliance on the owner's fund to fund the company's day-to-day operations.
 It is further sub-divided into current liabilities and long term liabilities.

 Current Liabilities